nanoc/nanoc.app/content/docs/4-basic-concepts.md

 ### Writing Custom Data Sources

-Data sources are responsible for loading and storing a site's data: items, layouts and code snippets.
+Data sources are responsible for loading and storing a site’s data: items, layouts and code snippets.
 They inherit from `Nanoc3::DataSource`.
 A very useful reference is the ([`Nanoc3::DataSource` source code documentation](/doc/3.0.0/Nanoc3/DataSource.html).

 Each data source has an identifier.
-This is a unique name that is used in a site's configuration file to specify which data source should be used to fetch data.
+This is a unique name that is used in a site’s ’s configuration file to specify which data source should be used to fetch data.
 It is specified like this:

 <pre><code class="language-ruby">
 class SampleDataSource &lt; Nanoc3::DataSource identifier :sample
-  # ... other code goes here ...
+  # … other code goes here …
 end
 </code></pre>

 All methods in the data source have access to the `@site` object, which represents the site.
 One useful thing that can be done with this is request the configuration hash, using `@site.config`.

 There are two methods you may want to implement first: `#up` and `#down`. `#up` is executed when the data source is loaded.
 For example, this would be the ideal place to establish a connection to the database. `#down` is executed when the data source is unloaded, so this is the ideal place to undo what `#up` did.
-You don't need to implement `#up` or `#down` if you don't want to.
+You don’t need to implement `#up` or `#down` if you don’t want to.

 The `#setup` method is used to create the initial site structure.
 For example, a database data source could create the necessary tables here.
 This method is required to be implemented.

 You may also want to implement the optional `#update` method, which is used by the `update` command to update the data source to a newer version.
 This is very useful if the data source changes the way data is stored.

 The three main methods in a data source are `#items`, `#layouts` and `#code_snippets`.
 These load items ([`Nanoc3::Item`](/doc/3.0.0/Nanoc3/Item.html)), layouts ([`Nanoc3::Layout`](/doc/3.0.0/Nanoc3/Layout.html)) and code snippets ([`Nanoc3::CodeSnippet`](/doc/3.0.0/Nanoc3/CodeSnippet.html)), respectively.
-Implementing these methods is optional, so if you have a data source that only returns items, there's no need to implement `#layouts` or `#code_snippets`.
+Implementing these methods is optional, so if you have a data source that only returns items, there’s no need to implement `#layouts` or `#code_snippets`.

 If your data source can create items and/or layouts, then `#create_item` and `#create_layout` are methods you will want to implement.
 These will be used by the `create_site`, `create_item` and `create_layout` commands.